 “A picture is worth a thousand words” – choosing an eye-catching resume layout is a way to ensure that the recruiter will not forget about you straight away.
 Furthermore, a good layout will present you in a good way, putting all your strengths in the spotlight.

 The best thing is that you don’t have to pay big money to a professional designer in order to get hold of a resume with an attractive layout.
 On the contrary, you can find all kinds of resume templates online.
-Just make sure the one you choose isn’t too flashy, as that is something that can have a complete opposite effect.
+Just make sure the one you choose isn’t too flashy, as that is something that can have a completely opposite effect.